Getting married in Switzerland: the financial advantages and disadvantages

 At a glance

-• From a financial perspective, getting married does have its advantages – coverage in the event of death, for example – but also disadvantages, such as in terms of OASI pensions and taxes.
+• From a financial perspective, getting married does have its advantages – coverage in the event of death, for example – but also disadvantages, such as in terms of OASI pensions.

 • It’s worth considering these topics carefully to avoid any unpleasant surprises.